-The following details our current debt ratings as of April 28, 2004:
+The following details our current debt ratings as of July 29, 2004:

 Moody's Investor Service Standard & Poor's

 Senior Notes Ba1 BBB -

 Overall Rating BBB - / stable

+Ü

+28

-The indenture under which our senior subordinated notes were issued restricted our ability and our restricted subsidiaries (as defined in the indenture) to, among other things: (1) incur debt; (2) incur liens; (3) make acquisitions; (4) make investments, including loans and advances; (5) engage in mergers, consolidations or sales of assets; (6) enter into sale and leaseback transactions; (7) engage in transactions with affiliates; and (8) pay dividends or engage in stock redemptions.
-With our successful repurchase of a majority of these notes, substantially all of the restrictive covenants contained in the indenture were suspended.
+The indenture under which our senior subordinated notes were issued restricted our ability and the ability of our restricted subsidiaries (as defined in the indenture) to, among other things: (1) incur debt; (2) incur liens; (3) make acquisitions; (4) make investments, including loans and advances; (5) engage in mergers, consolidations or sales of assets; (6) enter into sale and leaseback transactions; (7) engage in transactions with affiliates; and (8) pay dividends or engage in stock redemptions.
+In connection with our repurchase of a majority of these notes, substantially all of the restrictive covenants contained in the indenture are suspended so long as the company maintains a credit rating of BB- or above with S&P and Ba3 or above with Moody's, which suspension will become permanent if such credit ratings are maintained for twelve consecutive months from March 25, 2004.

-Contingency reserves, which represent an estimate of future cash needs for various contingencies (principally, payments for siding litigation settlements), totaled \$99 million at March 31, 2004, of which \$49 million is estimated to be payable within one year.
+Contingency reserves, which represent an estimate of future cash needs for various contingencies (principally, payments for siding litigation settlements), totaled \$74 million at June 30, 2004, of which \$27 million is estimated to be payable within one year.
 As with all accounting estimates, there is inherent uncertainty concerning the reliability and precision of such estimates.